Circular Image

 An examination of decision-making strategies

 Designers' choices of methods are well known to shape project outcomes.
 However, questions remain about why design teams select particular methodsand how teams' decision-making strategies are influenced by project- and process-based factors.
-In this work, we analyze novice des ...
+In this work, we analyze novice design ...

 User-Centered Design Roadmapping